Hamas agrees to Egyptian ceasefire proposal, Israel counters

 Israel responded to the Egyptian offer with a counter-proposal, according to a statement from the Israeli Prime Minister’s office.

+Israel’s counter demands the release of 11 living hostages and half of the deceased hostages in return for a 40-day ceasefire, a senior Israeli official told CNN on Sunday.

+A total of 24 living hostages are believed to be in Gaza and the bodies of 35 deceased hostages are thought to still be held in the enclave.

 “Prime Minister Benjamin Netanyahu conducted a series of consultations yesterday, following a proposal received from the mediators.
-In recent hours, Israel transferred its counter proposal to the mediators, in full coordination with the United States,” the office said.
+In recent hours, Israel transferred its counter proposal to the mediators, in full coordination with the United States,” the prime minister’s office said on Saturday.

+Israel also insisted that during the ceasefire, humanitarian aid will be directed to civilians, and the mediators will ensure that the hostages in captivity receive proper care, including food, according to the Israeli official.

-Israel earlier this month renewed attacks in Gaza and imposed a complete blockade of humanitarian aid entering the enclave, warning that its forces will maintain a permanent presence in parts of Gaza until the release of the remaining 24 hostages who are believed to still be alive.
+Israel earlier this month renewed attacks in Gaza and imposed a complete blockade of humanitarian aid entering the enclave, warning that its forces will maintain a permanent presence in parts of Gaza until the release of the remaining living hostages.

 According to health authorities in Gaza, at least 50,277 Palestinians have been killed and another 114,095 injured since Israel’s military offensive began in the enclave, following deadly terror attacks launched by Hamas on October 7, 2023.